bobbycomet/Grix-Preview/README.md

 - Machine Check Exception (MCE) and EDAC memory errors
 - USB errors from the kernel log
 - CPU power governor and throttling
+- CPU Hub for changing the power from powersave, gaming, performance, and so on
+- Wifi Hub fixes Realtek and Broadcom issues by detecting the Wifi chips
 - Microcode updates (Intel and AMD)
 - OOM events, swap pressure, and zram configuration
 - GRUB staleness, initramfs freshness, EFI boot entries
+- Kernel autotune and Process sentry (Sentry) integration, start/stop those daemons, and configure the config files.

 **Gaming**
 - Steam and Proton installation
 - Vulkan ICD drivers (per GPU: NVIDIA, AMD, Intel)
 - 32-bit/multilib support for older titles
 - GameMode, MangoHud, Gamescope
+- GPU Hub for changing drivers.
+RDNA4 and RTX 50 GPUs are upstream projects not managed by Griffin, and Grix can't control that as these are maintainers of those projects and Griffin is not affiliated with them, so manage expectections on compatability as those projects mature.
+- Controller Hub for changing drivers for more controller compatability.
+Third-party controllers for sim racing wheels, Xbox, third-party Xbox 360, Xbox pro, Playstation, Nintendo, bluetooth controllers, and more.
 - CPU governor suitability for gaming
 - Wine, Wine-Staging, GE-Proton, vkd3d-proton, Bottles
 - FUSE (libfuse2 and libfuse3) for AppImages and game launchers